 Pulitzer Prize-winning journalist Jonathan Capehart is known for his insightful, hard-hitting reporting and writing and witty commentary.
-He is a member of The Washington Post editorial board, where he writes about the intersection of social and cultural issues and politics and hosts the Post’s “Cape Up” podcast and live roundtable show “First Look,” and is a member of the publication’s editorial board.
+He is a member of The Washington Post editorial board, where he writes about the intersection of social and cultural issues and politics and hosts the Post’s “Capehart” podcast and live roundtable show “First Look,” and is a member of the publication’s editorial board.
 He is also an MSNBC contributor and anchor of The Sunday Show with Jonathan Capehart, and a regular PBS NewsHour contributor delivering its Friday evening political commentary segment Brooks & Capehart.
-Known for his insightful, hard-hitting reporting and writing, as well as his eloquent, witty, and thought-provoking commentary, Capehart is exclusively represented by Leading Authorities speakers bureau and discusses the news of the day, cultural shifts happening domestically and globally, and the issues that matter now and will matter in the months and years to come.
-He is also revered for his abilities as an expert panelist and moderator, who is particularly skilled at directing and navigating honest, meaningful conversations with high-level personalities.
+He is exclusively represented by Leading Authorities speakers bureau and discusses the news of the day, cultural shifts happening domestically and globally, and the issues that matter now and will matter in the months and years to come.
+Capehart is also revered for his abilities as an expert panelist and moderator, who is particularly skilled at directing and navigating honest, meaningful conversations with high-level personalities.

 Between his show, column, podcast, and panel moderating, Capehart has interviewed important political leaders and cultural icons including President Barack Obama, Vice President Joe Biden, Attorney General Loretta Lynch, former Secretary of State Hillary Clinton, former chair of the Democratic National Committee Rep. Debbie Wasserman Schultz, House Minority Leader Nancy Pelosi, Independent presidential candidate Evan McMullin.
 Capehart has also interviewed actress Sonia Braga, jazz great Nancy Wilson, Academy Award-winning actor Christoph Waltz, dancer and choreographer Savion Glover and Bravo television’s Andy Cohen.

 Capehart was deputy editorial page editor of the New York Daily News from 2002 to 2004, and served on that paper's editorial board from 1993 to 2000.
 In 1999, his 16-month editorial campaign to save the famed Apollo Theatre in Harlem earned him and the board the Pulitzer Prize for Editorial Writing.
 Capehart left the Daily News in July 2000 to become the national affairs columnist at Bloomberg News, and took a leave from this position in February 2001 to serve as a policy adviser to Michael Bloomberg in his first successful campaign for New York City mayor.